artem-gabbasov/nonograms/arch/FR.md

         1.2.1.
 The system shall allow the user to preview the nonogram puzzle result before proceeding with full processing.

         1.2.2.
-The preview will show the image representing the puzzle solution, without triggering all the workflow.
+The preview shall show the image representing the puzzle solution, without triggering all the workflow.

     1.3.
 Future Enhancements: